opengeospatial/ogc-feat-geo-json/README.md

 The editor's draft of the specification can be found at [docs.ogc.org/DRAFTS/21-045.html](https://docs.ogc.org/DRAFTS/21-045.html).
 A [PDF version](https://docs.ogc.org/DRAFTS/21-045.pdf) is available, too.

 The Open Geospatial Consortium (OGC) invites organisations and developers that have a need for the extensions specified by this specification to implement and test the extensions.
-Please submit feedback in the [in this repository](https://github.com/opengeospatial/ogc-feat-geo-json/issues).
+Please submit feedback [in this repository](https://github.com/opengeospatial/ogc-feat-geo-json/issues).
 Are these extensions useful for your use cases?
 Are they simple enough to implement?

 There are a number of [open issues under discussion](https://github.com/opengeospatial/ogc-feat-geo-json/labels/waiting%20for%20input).